stefan-kolb/nucleus/README.md

 ### Accept Header

-Paasal always uses the latest API version if no `Accept` header is specified.
+Nucleus always uses the latest API version if no `Accept` header is specified.
 We therefore **strongly encourage** you to always specify the `Accept` header.
 The vendor thereby must be set to `paasal` and the version must be available.
 Otherwise an error with the HTTP status `406` is returned.